 Temples and Trails of Shikoku

-A small-group guided walking tour to Sacred Mount Koya & The Shikoku 88 Temple Pilgrimage Trail
+A small-group guided walking tour to sacred Mount Kōya and The Shikoku 88 Temple Pilgrimage Trail.

 Temples and Trails of Shikoku